Department of Posts starts providing NPS services through online mode | Business

 - India

+The subscribers are also eligible for a tax deduction in NPS as per the declaration made by the Ministry of Finance from time to time under sec.
+80CCD 1(B).

-"This online facility may be availed by all eligible persons for NPS without physically visiting any post office and to enjoy the hassle-free experience at a minimum fee structure.
-NPS Online facility will go a long way in promoting National Pension Scheme (All Citizen Model) and will ensure a secured and dignified life of people in the country in their old age," it said.
-(ANI)
+''This online facility may be availed by all eligible persons for NPS without physically visiting any post office and to enjoy the hassle-free experience at a minimum fee structure,'' the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)